sekoyo/react-image-crop/README.md

 ## Usage as a HOC

 Under the hood, this component is made up of a `HOC`(Higher Order Component) which is also exposed should you require more "fine-tuned" control over its usage.
-An example using with a library such as [recompose](https://github.com/acdlite/recompose) is as follows:
+For example with a library such as [recompose](https://github.com/acdlite/recompose):

 ```js
 import { withCrop } from 'react-image-crop'